Standard Gravure shooting: Psychiatric history

 Wesbecker had a long history of psychiatric illness and was treated for it in hospitals at least three times between 1978 and 1987.
 He was diagnosed as suffering from alternating episodes of deep depression and manic depression, was beset, among others, by confusion, anger and anxiety and made several attempts to commit suicide.
 Hospital records also suggested that Wesbecker posed a threat to himself and others.

 According to CBS's 60 Minutes, "In 1984, five years before he took Prozac, Wesbecker's medical records show that he had this conversation with a doctor.
 Have you ever felt like harming someone else?
 'Yes,' Wesbecker said.
 Who?
 'My foreman.'
 When?
 'At work.'
 The same medical records show Wesbecker had already attempted suicide 12 to 15 times."

-In the years prior to the shooting Wesbecker more than once threatened to "kill a bunch of people" or to bomb Standard Gravure and at one point considered hiring an assassin to kill several executives of the company.
-Apparently he even discussed these things with his wife before their divorce.
-When he left Standard Gravure in August 1988 he told other workers that he would come back, wipe out the place and get even with the company and shortly before the shooting he told one of his aunts that he was upset about things at work and said they will get paid back, but as he said these things all the time, she didn't take the threat too seriously.
+In the years prior to the shooting, Wesbecker more than once threatened to "kill a bunch of people" or to bomb Standard Gravure and at one point considered hiring an assassin to kill several executives of the company.
+Apparently, he even discussed these things with his wife before their divorce.
+When he left Standard Gravure in August 1988, he told other workers that he would come back to wipe out the place and get even with the company.
+Shortly before the shooting, he told one of his aunts that he was upset about things at work, and said they will get paid back, but as he said these things all the time, she didn't take the threat too seriously.

 One of the employees at Standard Gravure said after the shooting: "This guy's been talking about this for a year.
 He's been talking about guns and Soldier of Fortune magazine.
 He's paranoid, and he thought everyone was after him."
 Three days prior to the shooting, on September 11, Wesbecker told his psychiatrist that a foreman had forced Wesbecker to perform oral sex on him in front of his co-workers to get off the folder.
 In his notes, the psychiatrist wrote "Prozac?"

-Wesbecker is buried in Louisville's Cave Hill Cemetery.